Shazy021/Image-Segmentation-API/README.md

 docker-compose up
 ```

-The API will be accessible at http://localhost:8080
+API will be accessible at http://localhost:8080

 ## Usage
 ### Request
-Send a POST request to http://localhost:8080/process_image with the following parameters:
+Send a POST request to http://localhost:8080/process_image with following parameters:

 - file: The input image file to be processed

 ### Response

-The API responds with a JSON object containing the following fields:
+The API responds with a JSON object containing following fields:

-- processed_image: The processed image in array format
+- processed_image: Processed image in array format
-- classes: The predicted classes in an array format
+- classes: Predicted classes in an array format

-## Interacting with the API
+## Interacting with API
-Below is an example of how to interact with the API using Python:
+Below is an example of how to interact with API using Python:
 ```
 import requests
 from PIL import Image